borgbackup/borg/docs/deployment/central-backup-server.rst

 autodetect it runs under SSH by checking the `SSH_ORIGINAL_COMMAND` environment variable.
 This is left open for future improvements.

-When extending ssh autodetection in borg no external wrapper script is necessary and no other interpreter or application has to be deployed.
+When extending ssh autodetection in |project_name| no external wrapper script is necessary and no other interpreter or application has to be deployed.

 See also